Presheaves on lax double functors; or, Instances of models of double theories: Instances of models

-\begin{itemize} \item (Instances of categories) As has been suggested, an instance of a model $X:\WalkingOb\to\Span$ of the terminal double theory $\WalkingOb$ is a co-presheaf on $X.$ Indeed, if $\WalkingOb=\{\ob\xproto{\mor}\ob\}$ with $\mor=\id_\ob$, then an instance $H$ of $X$ consists of a fibered set $H\ob\to X\ob$ and an action cell $H\ob\times_{X\ob} X\mor \to H\ob$, which is precisely the data of an $X$-set; associativity and unitality constraints for either concept interconvert.
-Respectively, a co-instance is a presheaf.
-Note that for this theory, instances and coinstances are the same as arbitrary modules from and to $ I $, as will be true whenever the double theory being modeled lacks nontrivial proarrows.
+\begin{example}[Instances of categories and functors] As has been suggested, an instance of a model $X:\WalkingOb\to\Span$ of the terminal double theory $\WalkingOb$ is a co-presheaf on $X.$ Indeed, if $\WalkingOb=\{\ob\xproto{\mor}\ob\}$ with $\mor=\id_\ob$, then an instance $H$ of $X$ consists of a fibered set $H\ob\to X\ob$ and an action cell $H\ob\times_{X\ob} X\mor \to H\ob$, which is precisely the data of a functor $X\to \Set$; associativity and unitality constraints for either concept interconvert.
+Similarly, a co-instance is a presheaf.
+Note that for this theory, instances and coinstances are the same as arbitrary modules from and to $ I $, as will turn out to be true whenever the double theory being modeled has only trivial loose morphisms (see \cref{thm:loose-transformations-into-modules}).